BA Hons Law & Politics and International Relations

 Ethics & Justice

-The class will help to develop your legal, intellectual and practical skills, and provide you with an opportunity to reflect on the effectiveness and ethics of what you do and how this fits in with problems of access to justice.
+The module will help to develop your legal, intellectual and practical skills, and provide you with an opportunity to reflect on the effectiveness and ethics of what you do and how this fits in with problems of access to justice.
 It will also enhance your understanding of the social and economic context in which legal rules operate.

 Internet Law